Geometric aspects of the Jacobian of a hyperplane arrangement: Introduction

 We provide a road map to the paper.
 We begin in Section~\ref{sec:FormalityInPlane} by reviewing the notion of \textit{formal} and $k$-generated arrangements, following a presentation of Brandt and Terao~\cite{Brandt-Terao-1994} and Tohaneanu~\cite{Tohaneanu-K-Formal-07}.
 While nothing in this section is new, the underlying homological perspective underpins our approach.

-In Section~\ref{sec:PerspectiveMatroidRepresentations} we introduce our main technical tool, which we call \textit{weak perspective representations of hyperplane arrangements up to rank }$k$.
-This is an inherently projective version of Whiteley's notion of \textit{parallel drawings} of an incidence structure~\cite[Chapter~61]{DiscCompGeom18} (see also~\cite{Whiteley87,Whiteley97,NixonSchulzeWhiteley22}), where we restrict our incidence structure to be the matroid of the arrangement (or the flats of the matroid up to rank $k$).
+In Section~\ref{sec:PerspectiveMatroidRepresentations} we introduce \textit{weak perspective representations of hyperplane arrangements up to rank }$k$.
 As we detail in Corollary~\ref{cor:FormalityAndParallelDrawings}, a hyperplane arrangement is formal if and only if it has only trivial weak perspective representations up to rank $3$.
 This point of view is particularly rich for line arrangements.
-In Section~\ref{sec:RigidityPlanarFrameworks} we recall some basics from planar rigidity theory and present in Proposition~\ref{prop:correspondences} an `old engineering technique'~\cite{Whiteley89} which converts a non-trivial weak perspective representation of a line arrangement to a non-trivial infinitesimal motion of a framework, and vice-versa.
-A wealth of interesting examples flow from this correspondence, which we begin to explore in Section~\ref{sec:ExtremalSyzygies}.
+In Section~\ref{sec:RigidityPlanarFrameworks} we recall some basics from planar rigidity theory.
+Proposition~\ref{prop:correspondences} describes the correspondence between non-trivial weak perspective representations of a line arrangement and non-trivial infinitesimal motions of a framework.
+A wealth of interesting examples flow from this connection, which we begin to explore in Section~\ref{sec:ExtremalSyzygies}.

 In Section~\ref{sec:ModuleDerivations} we recall the relationship between the module of logarithmic derivations of an arrangement and its Jacobian ideal in characteristic zero.
 We introduce the $k$-saturation of the Jacobian ideal.
 Following this, we show in Section~\ref{sec:SaturatingJacobian} that there is an explicit connection between weak perspective representations of a hyperplane arrangement up to rank $k+1$ and polynomials of minimal degree in the $k$-saturation of the Jacobian ideal.
 This result, Theorem~\ref{thm:SaturationParallelDrawing}, is the main tool that we use to connect the algebra of the module of logarithmic derivations to weak perspective representations of a hyperplane arrangement.
 As a corollary, we obtain a generalization (in characteristic zero) of Yuzvinsky's result that free arrangements are formal~\cite{Yuz93A}.
 Namely, in Corollary~\ref{cor:MaxPDim} we show that if a hyperplane arrangement $\A$ admits non-trivial weak perspective representations up to rank $k+1$, then its module of logarithmic derivations has projective dimension at least $k-1$.